Astros vs. Mariners Player Props Betting Odds

 France Stats

-- France brings a two-game streak with at least one hit into this contest.
-In his last five games he is batting .143 with two walks.
+- France enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .176 with two walks.

 France Recent Games